8 Step Guide – Maximize Retirement Savings and Reduce Unexpected Risks and Mistakes

 For many people, retirement means transitioning from the full-time career or job they’ve held for many years.
 But there are many other possibilities, including: part-time work in your current job or career, a new job or career, either part time or full time, a bridge job for a few years until full-time retirement, self-employment or business ownership, or a volunteer position for a cause you believe in.

-Underestimating Health Care Costs.
+Evaluate and Factor in Future Health Care Costs.
 Health care costs pose one of the most serious risks to retirement security, so it’s important to understand how to plan for this major expense and navigate the system.
 A study from the Employee Benefit Research Institute estimates that a couple with drug costs at the 90th percentile throughout retirement would need savings of about $325,000 by age 65 to have a chance of covering their health care expenses during retirement.
 Even for those on Medicare, health care costs can still erode spending power.
 Out-of-pocket expenses for people in retirement have risen over 50 percent since 2002.
 Long-term care costs can be even less predictable than out-of-pocket costs.
 About half of people 65 and over won’t incur any long-term care expenses, and an additional quarter will pay less than $100,000.
 Fifteen percent, however, will pay $250,000 or more.

-Underestimating How Long You’ll Live.
+Estimate How Long You’ll Live.
 Evidence suggests a prevailing tendency for people to underestimate their longevity.
 There are gender, socio-economic and health differences in longevity estimates but in general people do not appear to understand the true extent of the risk.
 In order to have enough money for your retirement, many retirement experts suggest that you plan to live into your late eighties, or even your nineties.
 Planning to live only into your seventies could mean that you will run out of money early as you outlive your expectations.

 When you retire, you’ll have to rely on your accumulated assets for income.
 To ensure a consistent and reliable flow of income for the rest of your lifetime, you must provide some safety for your principal.
 It’s common for individuals approaching retirement to shift a portion of their investment portfolio to more secure income-producing investments, like bonds.